Roma Bindroo

 It’s all about listening to understand and not only to respond

-According to Vittal, working with people and managing people’s problems is relatively easy if you’re progressive in your approach.
+According to Babu, working with people and managing people’s problems is relatively easy if you’re progressive in your approach.
 While the materialistic expectations of people remain the same, their expectations as employees of an organisation are always changing.
-Vittal believes that if HR leaders are able and willing to evolve with time, to meet the needs of their workforce, managing people is not a complex or strenuous task.
+Babu believes that if HR leaders are able and willing to evolve with time, to meet the needs of their workforce, managing people is not a complex or strenuous task.

-Vittal adds that it’s important for HR teams to listen to their employees to thoroughly understand their concerns and generate a response or solution that can truly fix the issue in real-time.
+Babu adds that it’s important for HR teams to listen to their employees to thoroughly understand their concerns and generate a response or solution that can truly fix the issue in real-time.
 He detests the phrase, “Let me get back to you on this.”
-Vittal says that this statement in a one-on-one conversation between a HR and an employee, can be a total deal breaker.
+Babu says that this statement in a one-on-one conversation between a HR and an employee, can be a total deal breaker.
 Being an HR professional is all about building trust and credibility.
 The inability to offer a solution in real-time is a leading cause of unsatisfactory employee experience.

 Technology is what technology does